-If the dog is stressed out for a longer period, changes are evident in his health condition or behaviour, which can lead to serious problems if not addressed timely.
+If the dog is stressed out for a longer period, changes are evident in his health condition or behavior, which can lead to serious problems if not addressed timely.
 Here are the six ways to show how stress can affect a dog’s health.

 Any type of stress can cause loss of appetite, but prolonged stress can cause weight loss from decreased food intake.
 In addition, some dogs suffering from stress may start chewing or even eating inanimate objects.
-This can include obsessively chewing toys, doors, and window sills, or licking themselves, even to the point of injury.
+This can include obsessively chewing toys, doors, and window sills or licking themselves, even to the point of injury.

 Weakened Immune System

 When dogs are stressed, the body releases the hormone cortisol as a part of the fight-or-flight mechanism.
 Cortisol helps the body to respond to a stressful event—for example, by directing the blood flow to the muscles.
 But, when stress becomes a chronic problem, cortisol also causes problems, such as weakening the immune system.
-With stress, and the immune suppression, fighting off the infections or diseases becomes highly difficult for the dogs.
-So, it’s important to minimize the dogs stress levels, otherwise, over time, even a mild problem can potentially become a major issue.
+With stress and immune suppression, fighting off the infections or diseases becomes highly difficult for the dogs.
+So, it’s important to minimize the dog`s stress levels; otherwise, over time, even a mild problem can potentially become a major issue.
 A good example of this is demodectic mange, a skin disease caused by mites.
 Demodectic mites live on the skin of almost every dog without causing any harm.
-However, when the body becomes immunely stressed, the mites multiply in certain parts of the skin, causing an obvious infection.
+However, when the body becomes immune stressed, the mites multiply in certain parts of the skin, causing an obvious infection.
 Demodectic mange is a commonly diagnosed condition in puppies due to their immaturely developed immune systems.

 In stress, the body releases adrenaline, another fight-or-flight hormone.
 Like cortisol, adrenaline can help a dog survive an immediate threat.
 For example, adrenaline increases heart rate and blood pressure, but these temporary benefits also come with downsides.
-Adrenaline causes a decrease in blood flow to the intestines and stomach, which can result in diarrhoea in many dogs.
-Stress-induced diarrhoea occurs suddenly and is typically not accompanied by any other symptoms (no fever, no vomiting).
+Adrenaline causes a decrease in blood flow to the intestines and stomach, which can result in diarrhea in many dogs.
+Stress-induced diarrhea occurs suddenly and is typically not accompanied by any other symptoms (no fever, no vomiting).

 Issues with Urination

-Homoeopathic Remedy for Stress in Pets
+Homeopathic Remedy for Stress in Pets

-STRESSZA for PETS is a unique homeopathic veterinary formulation to relieve stress in pets.
-It works on the homeopathic principle i.e. “Similia Simillibus Curanter” which means “like cures like”.
+STRESS for PETS is a unique homeopathic veterinary formulation to relieve stress in pets.
+It works on the homeopathic principle, i.e., “Similia SimillibusCuranter,” which means “like cures like.”
 Hence, such formulations that cause symptoms like a diseased animal in a healthy one are used to prepare this wonder drug formula to be able to treat stress of varied reasons.
-It is a formulation that is developed by a renowned Indian veterinarian after consulting many homeopaths and conducting advanced field trails over the years with continuous supervision and training.
+It is a formulation that is developed by a renowned Indian veterinarian after consulting many homeopaths and conducting advanced field trials over the years with continuous supervision and training.